Woman charged with trying to defraud Elvis Presley's family through sale of Graceland

 WASHINGTON (AP) — A Missouri woman has been arrested on charges she orchestrated a scheme to defraud Elvis Presley's family by trying to auction off his Graceland mansion and property before a judge halted the mysterious foreclosure sale, the Justice Department said Friday.

-Lisa Jeanine Findley, 53, of Kimberling City, Missouri, falsely claimed Presley's daughter borrowed $3.8 million from a bogus private lender and pledged Graceland as collateral for the loan.
-She fabricated loan documents, tried extort Presley's family out of $2.85 million to settle the matter, and published a fraudulent foreclosure notice in a Memphis newspaper announcing that Graceland would be auctioned off to the highest bidder, prosecutors said.
+Lisa Jeanine Findley, 53, of Kimberling City, Missouri, is accused of falsely claiming Presley's daughter borrowed $3.8 million from a bogus private lender and pledged Graceland as collateral for the loan.
+She posed as three different people allegedly involved with the fake lender, fabricated loan documents, tried to extort Presley's family out of $2.85 million to settle the matter, and published a fraudulent foreclosure notice in a Memphis newspaper announcing that Graceland would be auctioned off to the highest bidder, prosecutors said.

 “Ms. Findley allegedly took advantage of the very public and tragic occurrences in the Presley family as an opportunity to prey on the name and financial status of the heirs to the Graceland estate, attempting to steal what rightfully belongs to the Presley family for her personal gain,” said Eric Shen, inspector in charge of the U.S. Postal Inspection Service Criminal Investigations Group.

-An attorney for Findley, who used multiple aliases, was not listed in court documents and a telephone number was not immediately available in public records.
-An email seeking comment sent to an address prosecutors say Findley had used in the scheme was not immediately returned.
+An attorney for Findley, who used multiple aliases, was not listed in court documents.
+A voicemail left with a phone number believed to be associated with Findley was not immediately returned, nor was an email sent to an address prosecutors say she had used in the scheme.

+Experts were baffled by the attempt to sell off one of the most storied pieces of real estate in the country using names, emails and documents that were quickly suspected to be phony.

 In May, a public notice for a foreclosure sale of the 13-acre (5-hectare) estate said Promenade Trust, which controls the Graceland museum, owes $3.8 million after failing to repay a 2018 loan.
 Riley Keough, Presley's granddaughter and an actor, inherited the trust and ownership of the home after the death of her mother, Lisa Marie Presley, last year.